T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 1.md

 {{< figure src=/images/training-blogpost/eJPT.png align=center width="30%" >}}

 ##### Cost
-$249 for 3 months course access + 1 exam attempt + 1 free retake.
+$249 for 3 months course (fundamentals) access + 1 exam attempt + 1 free retake.

 #### [INE Security Certified Professional Penetration Tester (eCPPT)](https://security.ine.com/certifications/ecppt-certification/)
 The Professional Penetration tester training path focusses on practical, hands-on training.
 This learning path lays the foundation for becoming a proficient penetration tester in today's digital landscape.
 The eCCPT continues where the eJPT left off and is INE's equivalent to the OSCP.
 It is considered to be more guided than the course material for the OSCP and therefore easier to learn.
 Although it is not as recognized as the OSCP.
 {{< figure src=/images/training-blogpost/eCPPT.png align=center width="30%">}}

 ##### Cost
-$599 for 3 months course access + 1 exam attempt + 1 free retake.
+$599 for 3 months of premium pass* access + 1 exam attempt + 1 free retake.
+Afterwards, its $749 for the Premium pass annually.
+The premium pass gives access to INE's entire content library.

 ### OffSec
 {{< figure src=/images/training-blogpost/offsec-logo.png align=center >}}